avocode/avocode/sketch-extension-beta.md

 ## Reporting bugs
 Please report bugs to team@avocode.com and include the `sketch-panels.log` file from Sketch Plugins folder

-Pugin folder can be accessed from Sketch menu Plugins -> Manage Plugins and in the window click the Settings icon in bottom left corner and select Show Plugins Folder...
+Plugin folder can be accessed from Sketch menu Plugins -> Manage Plugins and in the window click the Settings icon in bottom left corner and select Show Plugins Folder...

 ## Changelog